BCYAYAY14/recall-public/README.md

 # recall-public
 ## Description
 Recall is a Mac OS and iOS study app, combining docs with flashcards.
-The files included here are the Mac OS app, which should be dragged into applications, iOS ipa, which must be SIDELOADED (through SideStore, AltStore etc), and the supabase setup sql.
+The files included here are the Mac OS dmg, which should be dragged into applications, iOS ipa, which must be SIDELOADED (through SideStore, AltStore etc), and the supabase setup sql.

 ## Instructions
 1. Download one/both of the apps.